 Pine Tree Country Music Organization

 Ken LaVoie began playing guitar when he was ten years old, focusing on old folk tunes, beach boys and Elvis.
-In 1977, Ken moved to Rhode Island with his Dad who bought him his first guitar and introduced him to the more complex and emotional overtones of the blues and rock and roll.
+In 1977, Ken moved to Rhode Island with his Dad who bought him his first guitar (Yamaha FG-110), and introduced him to the more emotional overtones of the blues and rock and roll.
 "Music for the neck down."

-Ken remained a "closet musician" until 1997 when an employee of his lawn care company asked him to audition for the country band he was in, called "Cherokee".
-Ken did so and was accepted.
+Ken remained a "closet musician" until 1997 when an employee of his lawn care company asked him to join the country band he was in, called "Cherokee".
 He then spent the next 2 years transitioning from rock n roll and blues to the twang of country, trading in his Stratocaster for its simpler but twangier cousin the telecaster.

 Cherokee continued its stealthy climb, gaining popularity and winning many state-level music awards from the Pine Tree State Country Music Association.
-In 1999, Ken won "instrumentalist of the year" from the same organization and was given the chance to compete, along with the Cherokee Band, in Las Vegas at the Country Music Organization of America's annual competition.
+In 1999, & 2000 Ken won "instrumentalist of the year" from the same organization and was given the chance to compete, along with the Cherokee Band, in Las Vegas at the Country Music Organization of America's annual competition.
 Ken won "instrumentalist of the year" on the international level, which was his "crowing achievement".
 It was while in Las Vegas that he also met his future wife, and the love of his life, Deb.

-Soon thereafter, he took a hiatus to raise his daughter with his wife Debbie.
-Now, in 2010, Ken is back on track, practicing for a solo or duet gig, marketing his second book, "Hold Daddy's Hand," and playing the part of a semi-retired entrepreneur.
-(Semi-retired means he takes weekends off once in a while!)
+Soon thereafter, he took a hiatus to raise his daughter with his wife Deb.
+Now, in 2019, Ken is back on track, polishing up his solo gig and playing the part of a semi-retired entrepreneur on his "second act".
+His retirement plan?
+He plans to play and sing.

-Ken also operates Central Maine Web, which specializes in web design and hosting services.
-In early 2009, Ken and his wonderful wife Deb opened Southern Angel Properties, an apartment rental business which is their primary activity now, along with authoring several business-related books.
+Ken also operates Central Maine Web, which specializes in template-web design, SEO, and hosting services.
+In early 2009, Ken and Deb opened Southern Angel Properties, an apartment rental business which is their primary activity now, along with authoring several business-related books.